-- (1) The amount shown under the voluntary termination for good reason and the termination without cause columns represent the sum of the one-time payment of \$2,110,095 that would be made upon Mr. Kornbrekke's termination for those reasons and the current year value of the annual health insurance premiums that are provided for by his employment agreement.
-The amount shown under the death column represents the one-time payment that would be made in the event of his death.
-The amount shown under the disability column represents the current value of the annual payment and annual health insurance benefits provided for by Mr. Kornbrekke's employment agreement.
-The disability payment of \$447,375, calculated as defined in his employment agreement, is payable annually for the remainder of Mr. Kornbrekke's life, and is reduced by amounts he would receive from the federal and state governments and insurance, pension or profit sharing plans maintained by the Company.
-Annual payment of health insurance premiums, currently valued at \$10,260, would continue for Mr. Kornbrekke if he voluntarily terminates for good reason, was terminated without cause, or becomes disabled. - (2) The amounts shown in this row represent the market value of restricted stock units that would vest and convert to a cash balance upon the occurrence of the events in each column.
+- (1) The amount shown under the voluntary termination for good reason and the termination without cause columns represent the sum of the one-time payment of \$2,407,890 that would be made upon Mr. Kornbrekke's termination for those reasons and the present value of the annual health insurance premiums that are provided for by his employment agreement.
+The amount shown under the death column represents the one-time payment that would be made in the event of his death plus the present value of health insurance premiums for his spouse.
+The amount shown under the disability column represents the current value of the annual payment and present value of annual health insurance benefits provided for by Mr. Kornbrekke's employment agreement.
+The disability payment of \$460,577, calculated as defined in his employment agreement, is payable annually for the remainder of Mr. Kornbrekke's life, and is reduced by amounts he would receive from the federal and state governments and insurance, pension or profit sharing plans maintained by the Company.
+Annual payment of health insurance premiums would continue for Mr. Kornbrekke and spouse if he voluntarily terminates for good reason, retires, was terminated without cause, or becomes disabled. - (2) The amounts shown in this row represent the market value of restricted stock units that would vest and convert to a cash balance upon the occurrence of the events in each column.
 The amount is payable in five annual installments, with interest compounding at the average of quarterly ten year treasury rates plus two percent (2%).
-Mr. Kornbrekke is over sixty (60) years old, and therefore will vest in the Company's matching contributions upon the occurrence of the events shown in each column. - (3) The amounts shown it this row represent the market value of restricted stock units and performance stock units that would vest upon the occurrence of the events in each column as of December 31, 2010.
-The actual payment occurs six months after the event occurs, except for death, in which case payment is immediate. - (4) The amount shown in this row represents the amount earned under the Management Incentive Compensation Program for 2010 which was deferred into the Management Stock Purchase Plan by Mr. Kornbrekke on February 25, 2011 and therefore includes the vested Company match as Mr. Kornbrekke is over sixty (60). - (5) The amounts represent the balance of Mr. Kornbrekke's 401(k) Restoration Plan account as of December 31, 2010, which may be paid six months after the event in either a lump sum as the balance is below \$25,000, or in annual installments over a period of five to ten years, except in the event of Mr. Kornbrekke's death, in which case the amount would be paid immediately. - (6) The amounts in this row represent the tax gross up payable with respect to outstanding retirement based restricted stock units.
+Mr. Kornbrekke is over sixty (60) years old, and therefore will vest in the Company's matching contributions upon the occurrence of the events shown in each column. - (3) The amounts shown in this row represent the market value of restricted stock units and performance stock units that vested or would vest upon the occurrence of the events in each column as of December 31, 2011.
+The actual payment occurs six months after the event occurs, except for death, in which case payment is immediate. - (4) The amount shown in this row represents the amount earned under the Management Incentive Compensation Program for 2011 which was deferred into the Management Stock Purchase Plan by Mr. Kornbrekke on February 24, 2012 and therefore includes the vested Company match as Mr. Kornbrekke is over sixty (60). - (5) The amounts represent the balance of Mr. Kornbrekke's 401(k) Restoration Plan account as of December 31, 2011, which may be paid six months after the event in either a lump sum as the balance is below \$25,000, or in annual installments over a period of five to ten years, except in the event of Mr. Kornbrekke's death, in which case the amount would be paid immediately. - (6) The amounts in this row represent the tax gross up payable with respect to outstanding retirement based restricted stock units.